-From Brittany on March 10th, 2010 in Home Decor
+From Margaret Everton on March 10, 2010 in Home Decor

 Eco crafts, as you know, are bitchin’.
 You take an old, unappreciated household item and give it new life.
 Your craft won’t recognize itself.
 You may not even recognize yourself.
 That’s OK.
 On with the crafts.

 I know you want a little melted Dali in your living room.
 Inspired by the melting clocks in Persistence of Memory, this is a real-life functional wall clock or a draped-over-couch clock.
 Or it-doesnt-even-matter-its-so-awesome clock.
 Ingredients: old clock mechanism, leather, silk and puff paint.
 Get the tutorial here.

 #2 - Super Mario Ottoman!

 Your eyes do not deceive you.
 This is a Super Mario ottoman slipcover stitched together patchwork-style with pieces of vinyl material.
 This is a genuine nugget of gamers gold right here.
 The only problem is keeping your friends from jumping on it to score those free monies.

 #3 - The Electric Umbrella

 - Your next Halloween costume is Mary Poppins on acid.